winterbe/nake/README.md

 Installation
 ===========

-Nake currently runs on POSIX systems  only (Mac OSX, Linux). _Please contact me if you're interested in using Nake from Windows._
+Use the following steps to install Nake on POSIX systems (Mac OSX, Linux):

  - Install [Java 8](http://www.oracle.com/technetwork/java/javase/overview/index.html) and make sure `$JAVA_HOME` points to your Java home directory
  - Link `jjs` to `/usr/bin` so you can use it from any directory: